reahl/reahl/reahl-doc/doc/tutorial/sessions.rst

 to send back a rendition of the same page (including exception) in response to the POST request.
-That way all the information it needs to re-render the login page would still have been available without the need for a :class:`~reahl.systemaccountmodel.UserSession`.
+That way all the information it needs to re-render the login page would still have been available without the need for a WebUserSession.
 This solution, however is not what was intended by the designers of the HTTP standard, and hence can cause the back-button of the browser to behave strangely.
 It could even result in users submitting the same form twice by mistake (not a nice thing